 Drive to Future Action

 Following the workshop, we are now working on a broader medium- to long-term Coalition-wide strategy around high consequence infectious disease response we plan on completing by early summer.
 Prior to that, we are updating our HCID response plan, and will have a workshop summary by late January to share with those in attendance and other partners.
-Our expanding HCID advisory group continues to be the brain trust for coordinating HCID preparedness and response activities and we look forward to participating in DOH’s March 2020 full-scale Ebola response exercise.
+Our expanding HCID advisory group continues to be the brain trust for coordinating HCID preparedness and response activities.
+Due to the current COVID-19 response we will no longer be participating in DOH’s March 2020 full-scale Ebola response exercise.

 Those wanting more information about infectious disease response or the upcoming exercise, please contact Marissa Cummings, NWHRN’s High Consequence Infectious Disease Coordinator (Marissa.Cummings@nwhrn.org), or Aaron Resnick, Planning & Preparedness Manager (Aaron.Resnick@nwhrn.org).